 Google’s Hangouts messaging service has been at the epicenter of the company’s efforts in a lot of areas: it’s taken on video chat, Google Voice calling, and even SMS over the years.
-That’s a lot of features (or cruft, depending on your feelings), and it’s made Hangouts on Android feel really messy.
-Now, Android Police has apparently acquired Hangouts 4, the next version of the app, and it seems to have a much cleaner interface.

 It eliminates the tab for people, moving that functionality over to the slide-out menu on the left.
 There’s also a new “floating action button” that pops up a list of recent contacts along with options to start a video call.
 Users will be able to set statuses from mobile soon, and the chat interface does away with your avatar and generally looks a lot cleaner.
 It also gives faster access to sending things that aren’t text, with one-button access for photos, location, emoji, and stickers.